The insurance sector has remained one of the most complex sectors in India regarding understanding.

-Under this mode, the premium is paid once every year.
+Under this model, the premium is paid once every year.
 Thus, the payout is highest, and affordability remains a concern for middle-class families.
-However, the cost of the policy is cheapest of all the modes.
+However, the cost of the policy is the cheapest of all the modes.

 Thus, if you observe carefully, you will see that the premium is inversely related to payments every year.

 Disclaimer: The views expressed in this post are that of the author and not those of Groww